Direct estimation of arbitrary observables of an oscillator

-Next, we prepare the oscillator in a thermal state (Fig.~\ref{fig4}c(i)) with mean photon number $n_{\text{th}} = 0.24$ with fidelity $0.97(2)$~\cite{sm}, and perform the same projective operation.
-The reconstructed Wigner plot of the output state (Fig.~\ref{fig4}c(ii)) shows a fidelity of $0.85(3)$ to the ideal binomial state, a clear indication that the quality of the projection is not affected by the initial condition of the oscillator.
-However, this comes at the cost of a minor reduction in the success rate ($p=0.44$).
-This simple demonstration shows that the extension of OREO to implement a projection to a target state serves as an effective oscillator state initialization tool.
-Although it is a heralded process with non-unity success probability, its robustness against the initial condition of the oscillator is a valuable feature that is beyond the reach of the standard state-transfer protocols.
-This is particularly useful for hardware platforms where the oscillator may not have a well-defined initial state due to the presence of residual thermal excitations such as bosonic cQED~\cite{joshi2021quantum,copetudo_shaping_2024}, opto-mechanical~\cite{aspelmeyer2014cavity}, and quantum acoustic~\cite{wollack2022quantum} devices.
+Next, we prepare the oscillator in an thermal state (Fig.~\ref{fig4}c(i)), with mean photon number $n_{\text{th}} \approx 0.24$~\cite{sm} with fidelity $0.97(2)$ to the ideal state, and perform the same projective operation as described in Fig.~\ref{fig4}a.
+Conceptually, a projective operation brings the system to the target state regardless of the initial condition.
+Here, we observe that the reconstructed Wigner of the output state (Fig.~\ref{fig4}c(ii)) shows a fidelity of $0.85(2)$ to the ideal binomial state, a clear indication that the quality of the projection is not affected by the oscillator's initial condition.
+However, it comes at the cost of a minor reduction in the success rate ($p=0.44$), which scales with the overlap between the initial and target state.
+This simple demonstration shows that OREO can be easily extended to implement a projective operation, which serves as an effective oscillator state initialization tool.
+Although it is a heralded non-deterministic process, its robustness against the initial condition of the oscillator is a valuable feature that is beyond the reach of the standard state-transfer protocols.
+This is particularly useful for platforms where the oscillator may not have a well-defined initial state due to the presence of residual thermal excitations such as bosonic cQED~\cite{yang2025hot}, opto-mechanical~\cite{aspelmeyer2014cavity}, and quantum acoustic~\cite{wollack2022quantum} devices as well as state generation protocols requiring projective measurements~\cite{lund2004conditional,vasconcelos2010all,eaton2019non,etesse2015experimental,konno2024logical}.